douglasnehme/ponto-project/README.md

 ### Definition of Spatial and Temporal Limits

-The simplest way is to make a copy of the [example.input](/ponto-project/example.input) file and name it ponto.input and save it in the [ponto-project folder](/ponto-project/), the same folder as example.input is located.
+The simplest way to configure your settings is to make a copy of the [example.input file](/ponto-project/example.input) naming it ponto.input and save it in the [ponto-project folder](/ponto-project/), the same folder as example.input is located.
 Then adapt the ponto.input for your purpose with the desired values for:

-- ROOTDIR: The path where the Ponto Project System was cloned
+- ROOTDIR: The path where the Ponto Project System was cloned.
-- CONDA_PATH: The anaconda/miniconda path where you created the python environment
+- CONDA_PATH: The anaconda/miniconda path where you created the python environment.
-- CONDA_ENV: The name of the python environment
+- CONDA_ENV: The name of the python environment.
-- AUTO_DATADIR and YOUR_DATADIR: Explained at [example.input](/ponto-project/example.input)
+- AUTO_DATADIR and YOUR_DATADIR: Explained at [example.input file](/ponto-project/example.input).
 - LON_MIN: Westernmost desired point.
 Must be in [-180, 180] format.
 - LON_MAX: Easternmost desired point.
 Must be in [-180, 180] format.
 - LAT_MIN: Southernmost desired point.